Chart Color Schemes

 Diamond Creek ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Diamond Creek's population shows lower cultural diversity, with 85.0% born in Australia, 94.0% being citizens, and 91.1% speaking English only at home.
-Christianity is the predominant religion, accounting for 46.8%.
-Judaism, however, is overrepresented compared to Greater Melbourne, making up 0.1% of Diamond Creek's population.
+Diamond Creek had a lower than average cultural diversity, with 85.0% of its population born in Australia, 94.0% being citizens, and 91.1% speaking English only at home.
+Christianity was the predominant religion, making up 46.8% of people in Diamond Creek.
+There was an overrepresentation of Judaism, comprising 0.1% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity